transientlunatic/asimov/docs/source/getting-started.rst

 3. **Adding an event**
    Events are the primary subjects for analysis in asimov.
    A good example of an event is a compact binary coalescence signal, such as GW150914, which was the first gravitational wave to be detected, in 2015.
-   For the purposes of this guide we'll use the same set of priors and additional information which were used to analyse this event in the GWTC-2.1 gravitational wave catalogue, however you can also set the entire event up manually by following the instructions in the :ref:`event guide`.
+   For the purposes of this guide we'll use the same set of priors and additional information which were used to analyse this event in the GWTC-2.1 gravitational wave catalogue, however you can also set the entire event up manually by following the instructions in the :ref:`event guide<event-guide>`.

    We can download the curated GWTC-2.1 settings by running